Neeraj Chopra: 90m mark and NC Classic (2025–)

 World Athletics announced a gold category javelin meet named Neeraj Chopra Classic, making it a key qualification event for the 2025 World Championships.
 At the Doha qualification meeting of the 2025 Diamond League, Chopra breached the long-awaited 90m mark by hitting 90.23 m.
 He topped the live results for the whole meet, till Julian Weber scored 91.06 m in his final throw, thus taking over the first position.

 In May, Audi India announced Chopra as their brand ambassador.
 He then topped the Paris qualification meet of the 2025 Diamond League.
 His next appearance was at the Golden Spike Ostrava which he won.
 He proceeded to host and participate in Neeraj Chopra Classic.
 Chopra won the meet named after him.
 The event saw 15,000+ people in attendance at the Sree Kanteerava Stadium in Bengaluru.
 During the 2025 Diamond League final, he finished second, continuing his top two streak since 2021 and his podium finish streak since 2020.
+But that streak finally ended when he failed to reach the podium at the 2025 World Championships.

 Coaching history

-Chopra has trained under several coaches, one of the earliest being Jaiveer Singh who coached him from 2010 to 2011.
+Chopra has trained under several coaches, one of the earliest being Jaiveer Singh Chaudhary who coached him from 2010 to 2011.
 Naseem Ahmed came next and remained his coach from 2011 to 2016.
 Kashinath Naik was Chopra's briefest coach and trained him in 2016.
 Gary Calvert took over the reins from 2016 to 2017.
 He was coached by Uwe Hohn from 2018 to 2021.

 Chopra's coaching under Klaus Bartonietz, from 2021 to 2024, resulted in several wins, titles, and gold medals.
-Since 2025, he is being coached by Jan Železný.
+Since then he was being coached by Jan Železný until both parted their ways in early 2026.
+In 2026, Chopra reunited with Jaiveer Singh Chaudhary, who mentored him during his formative years.